 - 15. When a student demonstrates a continued pattern of documented behavior that is seriously disrupting the instructional program by engaging in physical or verbal abuse and intimidation of a unit member(s) or student(s), then the unit member shall be authorized to send the student to an administrator's office or designated area. - a.
-Readmitted students shall have clearly identified behavior expectations and consequences. - The administrator or designee and the unit member shall develop and implement a behavior correction plan involving, as appropriate, the administrator or designee, unit member, student, parent(s) and/or guardian(s), and other resource staff.
-The plan could include, but would not be limited to, behavior contracts, special education referral, involvement of appropriate community agencies, use of time-out rooms or other activities.
+Readmitted students shall have clearly identified behavior expectations and consequences. - b.
+The administrator or designee and the unit member shall develop and implement a behavior correction plan involving, as appropriate, the administrator or designee, unit member, student, parent(s) and/or guardian(s), and other resource staff.

+The plan could include, but would not be limited to, behavior contracts, special education referral, involvement of appropriate community agencies, use of time out rooms or other activities.
 The plan shall include the specific areas of concern to be addressed, a timeline for completion, and the responsibilities of the student, unit member, administrator and others.

-A written plan shall be completed on the RSD Individual Student Safety Plan form (see appendix).
-These plans will be filed at both the building and district level.
-They will be reviewed by the Student Services committee to monitor the need and use of resources.
-This data will also be entered into Synergy or another database that "need-to-know" unit members can access.
+The unit member shall complete the Behavior Incident Report Form (Appendix).
+Any resulting plans or outcomes will be filed at both the building and District level, and will also be entered into Synergy or another database that "need-to-know" members can access.